 Triggers can send notifications, display messages, deny entry to a site, and sign people in/out, all assisting to strengthen on-site security and health and safety.

-Each trigger is attached to a specific event, e.g. a visitor signing in, service provider sign out, etc. Rules can narrow the event further, e.g. after a specified time, if an insurance policy has expired, etc.
+Each trigger is attached to a specific event, e.g. a visitor signing in, contractor sign out, etc. Rules can narrow the event further, e.g. after a specified time, if an insurance policy has expired, etc.

 Triggers have three components:

 - Details – includes the name, status, and the event that triggers it

 - Rules – conditions for firing the trigger

 - Actions – what the action is, eg an email notification, door access denied

 You can set up as many triggers, events, rules, and actions as you require.

 Trigger details include the name of the trigger, the status (whether it is active or not), and the trigger event.
 The trigger event occurs in WhosOnLocation to activate the trigger, these are usually Sign In/Out events for different people types.
 The trigger event determines which rules can be selected to make the trigger apply to a more specific scenario.

 The trigger rules narrow the trigger event to specific scenarios only.
 Rather than every time the event occurs, a trigger will only activate when the specific rule is met.
 Rules can be set up to either: